9 Types of Retirement Accounts You Should Know

 - IRAs tend to offer more investment options compared to 401(k)s, allowing you more control over how you save for retirement.

-- To make the full contribution to a Roth IRA, you must fall under a certain income limit: $129,000 for single filers and $204,000 for those who are married filing jointly.
-Eligibility phases out to zero once your income hits $144,000 or $214,000, respectively.
+- To make the full contribution to a Roth IRA, you must fall under a certain income limit.

-Who it’s for: Anyone who has earned income during the year can contribute to an IRA.
+Who it’s for: Anyone who has earned income during the year may be able to contribute to an IRA.
+Eligibility and the amount can vary based on income.

 2. SEP IRA